PRIDE-Toolsuite/trackhub-creator/README.md

     - _ERROR_, the trackhub could not be published / updated.
 - _success_messages_, a list of informative messages about the trackhub publishing process.
 - _warning_messages_, a list of messages raising issues about the trackhub publishing process.
+- _error_messages_, a list of messages stating the errors that rendered the trackhub publishing process.

 # Application Architecture